ncsa/ncsa_system_documentation/docs/source/common/slurm.rst

 -------------------------------

 Use the Slurm commands to run batch jobs or for interactive access to compute nodes.
-See: https://slurm.schedmd.com/quickstart.html for an introduction to Slurm.
+See the `Slurm Quick Start User Guide <https://slurm.schedmd.com/quickstart.html>`_ for an introduction to Slurm.
-There are multiple ways to access compute nodes on Delta.

-Batch scripts (sbatch) or Interactive (srun , salloc), which is right for me?
+Batch scripts (sbatch) or Interactive (srun , salloc), which is right for you?

-- :ref:`sbatch` .
-Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
+- :ref:`sbatch`: Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
   Sample Slurm batch job scripts are provided in the :ref:`examples` section.
-  For mixed resource heterogeneous jobs see: https://slurm.schedmd.com/heterogeneous_jobs.html#submitting.
+  For mixed resource heterogeneous jobs see the `Slurm heterogeneous jobs documentation <https://slurm.schedmd.com/heterogeneous_jobs.html#submitting>`_.
-  Slurm also supports job arrays for easy management of a set of similar jobs, see:   https://slurm.schedmd.com/job_array.html.
+  Slurm also supports job arrays for easy management of a set of similar jobs, see the `Slurm job arrays documentation <https://slurm.schedmd.com/job_array.html>`_.

-- :ref:`srun` .
-For interactive use of a compute node, srun will run a single command through slurm on a compute node. srun blocks, it will wait until slurm has scheduled compute resources, and when it returns, the job is complete.
+- :ref:`srun`: For interactive use of a compute node, ``srun`` will run a single command through Slurm on a compute node. ``srun`` blocks, it will wait until Slurm has scheduled compute resources, and when it returns, the job is complete.

-- :ref:`salloc` .
-Also interactive, use salloc when you want to reserve compute resources for a period of time and interact with them using multiple commands.
-Each command you type after your salloc session begins will run on the login node if it is just a normal command, or on your reserved compute resources if prefixed with srun.
-Type ``exit`` when finished with an salloc allocation if you want to end it before the time expires.
+- :ref:`salloc`: Also interactive, use ``salloc`` when you want to reserve compute resources for a period of time and interact with them using multiple commands.
+Each command you type after your salloc session begins will run on the login node if it is just a normal command, or on your reserved compute resources if prefixed with ``srun``.
+Type **exit** when finished with an salloc allocation if you want to end it before the time expires.

 Direct SSH access to a compute node in a running job from a dt-loginNN node is enabled once the job has started: